Knowing what to order when you go out to eat can be hard, so keep reading for our top dietitian-approved options for fast food for diabetes.

 - Don’t size up or super size an order.

-Best Diabetes Friendly Fast Food Options
+Best Diabetes-Friendly Fast Food Overview

 - Mexican restaurants